What is SEO Content Score?

 Organic traffic

 The top 3 Google results capture 54.4% of all clicks.
-Content optimised for on-page SEO factors is significantly more likely to reach page 1.
+Content optimized for on-page SEO factors is significantly more likely to reach page 1.
 Moving from position 10 to position 3 can increase traffic 10x for the same keyword.

 Topical authority